 MAGES graduates are uniquely qualified for a broad range of careers due to their interdisciplinary backgrounds.
 They develop skills in the program that employers in all sectors seek: solid writing and analytical skills, an understanding of current international issues, cultural insight, adaptability, and the ability to step outside of one narrow discipline and see the relationships between different facets of a changing global environment.
 Additionally, the BMW Center organizes an extensive program of events that aim to sustain the transatlantic dialogue.
 MAGES students have regular contact with prominent international dignitaries, government officials, and scholars.

 Does MAGES admit undergraduates who apply while still completing their bachelor’s?

 Yes.
 The MAGES student body is made up of students with professional experience as well as those coming directly from college.
 If you apply directly from your undergraduate institution, it is especially important that your application demonstrates a strong academic background, study abroad experience, language proficiency, and a variety of extracurricular pursuits, including internships, volunteer experience, and/or leadership activities.

 Is there a minimum GRE score requirement for admission into the MAGES program?

 What degree of language proficiency do I need when applying to MAGES?

-A high level of proficiency in a European language other than English, equivalent to three years of college-level instruction, is expected for admission; exposure to a second European language is strongly encouraged.
+A moderate to high level of proficiency in a European language other than English, equivalent to two years of college-level instruction, is expected for admission.

 May I submit a language certificate in lieu of the language evaluation form?